annamlee/annamlee/README.md

 ## Hi there!
 I'm Anna 👋

-I am currently a third year undergraduate student majoring in Computer Science and minoring in Business Economics, with a keen interest in building user-oriented applications and utilizing the curious power of code to solve problems.
+I am currently a third year undergraduate student majoring in Computer Science and minoring in Business Economics.
+I hold a keen interest in building user-oriented applications and utilizing the curious power of code to solve problems.

 When I'm not in the computer world, I enjoy exploring new places, going to concerts, grabbing boba, reading, and playing the guitar!